department-of-veterans-affairs/va.gov-team/products/disability/526ez/engineering_research/untouched_submission_audit/funnel_logic.md

 ## Our Goal
 Identify every `Form526Submission` record in our database for which we have not finished our job.
 These are henceforth known as 'untouched' (as in they are just sitting there waiting to be fixed) submissions.
 To accomplish this goal, we've put every `Form526Submission` in our database through a series of filters, herin known as our 'funnel'.

 ## The Funnel

 Our journey from 'every submission in our database' to 'just the untouched' ones requires three sequential layers:

-1. the tagging layer
+1. the query layer
 2. the deduplicating layer
 3. the rule application layer

 Each of these ingests a set of data and passes it's result to the next.
 At a high level
-- **The query layer** checks the following state conditions and applies a tag in the `aasm_state` value of the submission.
-Using these tags we can quickly eliminate successful or ignorable submissions, leaving behind submissions 'of interest'.
-From these submissions we extract the associated user uuids and pass these to the deduplicating layer
+- **The query layer** checks various datapoints on and around the submission record, determining (and applying) a state.
+State is held in the `aasm_state` value of the submission.
+Using these tags we can quickly eliminate successful submissions, leaving behind submissions 'of interest'.
+From these submissions we extract the associated user uuids (not submission IDs) and pass these to the deduplicating layer.
 - **The deduplicating layer** This layer accepts a list of potentially affected users in the form of their `user_uuid` values.
-For each user we examine their submissions as a set for 'sameness', and sort them accordingly.
-These are passed as nested arrays (groups of submission ids per user) to the rule application layer.
+For each user we examine all of their submissions.
+This user set is broken down into duplicate sets (dupe-sets) based on 'sameness'.
+The result of this layer is a nested arrays (dupe-sets of submission ids per user) which is passed to the rule application layer.
 - **The Rule application layer** You may have noticed that the last layer pulled in submissions that were not identified in the query layer.
-This is good, as we now want to inspect each duplicate set to see if any of it's memebers were successful, and if so when they were submitted relative to it's identical twins.
-This layer identifies 0 or 1 submissions from a duplicate set to investigate.
+This is good, as the rules we apply are more complicated than "was there a success".
+Specifically, we care about when a success happened relative to a failure, and so this layer applies this logic, dupe-set by dupe-set, returning 0 or 1 submissions from each to investigate.

 At this point we have a list of submissions that should be investigated, and implicitly a list that should be ignored.
 This is where we can do things like tag submissions as `ignoreable_duplicate`, count the number of 'untouched submissions', as well as the number of affected users.